What is Easter Sunday all about?

 TL;DR

 Different Easter Sunday traditions have developed over the years, but the Christian tradition is to spend Easter Sunday, or Resurrection Sunday, celebrating the resurrection of Jesus Christ after His sacrificial death on a cross.
-Jesus' resurrection proved He is God and affirmed His promises of an eternal home in Heaven (1 Corinthians 15:17; Romans 6:4), so it is a day worth celebrating!
+Jesus' resurrection proved He is God and affirmed His promises of an eternal home in Heaven (1 Corinthians 15:17; Romans 6:4), so it's a day worth celebrating!
 Since the Bible never mentions setting aside a day to celebrate the resurrection, Christians are not required to do so.
-Whether or not you choose to celebrate Easter and how you decide to spend the day is a matter of conviction (Romans 14:13-23).
-Whatever you decide, the important part is acknowledging the glorious miracle of Jesus coming back to life.
+Whether you choose to celebrate Easter is a matter of conviction (Romans 14:13-23).
+Whatever you decide, the important part is acknowledging the glorious miracle of Jesus coming back to life—not just on Easter Sunday but every day.

 Want to ask your own question?